vennela-kb/Encryption-of-Image-Using-AES/README.md

- LWE and AES Image Encryption using Python
+ LWE and AES Image Encryption using Python:
 Objectives:
 	To study the working of the Learning with Errors (LWE) post-quantum encryption algorithm.
 	 To encrypt and then decrypt a message using the LWE algorithm with Python modules.